zendframework/zf2-documentation/docs/languages/en/modules/zend.session.save-handler.rst

 themselves are decoupled from PHP's save handler functions and are *only* implemented as a PHP save handler when utilized in conjunction with ``Zend\Session\SessionManager``.

-.. include:: zend.session.save-handler.cache.rst
+.. include:: include/zend.session.save-handler.cache.rst
-.. include:: zend.session.save-handler.db-table-gateway.rst
+.. include:: include/zend.session.save-handler.db-table-gateway.rst
-.. include:: zend.session.save-handler.mongo-db.rst
+.. include:: include/zend.session.save-handler.mongo-db.rst

 .. _zend.session.save-handler.custom-save-handler: